Peter Case: Solo career

 In December 2014, Case went into the Carriage House studio in Los Angeles, and recorded HWY 62, an LP of new original songs, with a band including Ben Harper on lead guitar, D.J.
 Bonebrake of X, on drums, keyboardist Jebin Bruni, and bassist David Carpenter.
 The album was released in 2015.

 September 2016 saw the re-release of his debut solo album expanded with 7 extra tracks.

-In December 2019, Case went to The Old Whaling Church in Martha's Vineyard and recorded with producer Ron Franklin,The Midnight Broadcast, a concept album of traditional and contemporary material featuring Cindy Wasserman (vocals), Bert Deivert (mandolin, drums), Lee Fortier (harmonica, vocals) Franklin (moog, maracas) and Ross Johnson (as the DJ).
+In December 2019, Case went to The Old Whaling Church in Martha's Vineyard and recorded with producer Ron Franklin,The Midnight Broadcast, a concept album of traditional and contemporary material featuring Cindy Wasserman (vocals), Bert Deivert (mandolin, drums, vocals), Lee Fortier (harmonica, vocals) Franklin (moog, maracas) and Ross Johnson (as the DJ).
 Mixed by Boo Mitchell at Royal Recorders in Memphis, the album was released in 2021.

 Reunion tribute tour

 In 2012, longtime musical partners Case and Paul Collins announced a reunion tour paying tribute to their groups The Nerves, The Breakaways, The Beat and The Plimsouls.
 The touring band line-up for the Collins and Case tour was augmented by members of The Paul Collins Beat (Timm Buechler, bass, and Amos Pitsch of Tenement, drums, and Tim Schweiger, a veteran musician).
 According to the Los Angeles Times Music Blog of March 22, 2012, the tour "fell apart" early due to "musical differences".